MMDEV2/FRWEB/Readme.md

-This is a link to Fr Wensite
+This is a link to Fr Website